Frederator Networks: Sony collaboration

 In 2014, Frederator Networks and Sony Pictures Animation announced their new joint project, GO!
 Cartoons.
 Twelve, five-minute, animated shorts were planned to be viewed on Cartoon Hangover in 2016, but the series would eventually premiere on November 7, 2017.
 One of them will be picked to become an animated series on Cartoon Hangover.

 Operating units

 Channel Frederator Network

 Channel Frederator Network (CFN) is a YouTube multi-channel network focused specifically on animation.
 They have signed 1,222 YouTube creators.
 As of October 2017, CFN has over 1 billion monthly views.

 In 2022, Channel Frederator entrusted Ethan Schulteis and his team with overseeing the management of the YouTube channel.

 Frederator Studios

-Frederator Studios is an animation studio run by Fred Seibert, who is largely known as the executive producer of Adventure Time, The Fairly OddParents, and The Powerpuff Girls.
+Frederator Studios is an animation studio run by Fred Seibert, who is largely known as the executive producer of Adventure Time, The Fairly OddParents, and other animated series.